Rural on the Rise - Past Recordings

 2023

-Rural developers learned about the work that is being done with Opportunity Development Cooperatives /Investment Cooperatives in rural communities, their current role in the economy, and the potential for future growth for your communities.
-An overview was provided of the benefits of Investment Cooperatives, such as the ability to pool resources, access to capital, and the potential for increased community wealth building.
+Rural developers learned about the work that is being done with opportunity development and investment cooperatives in rural communities, their current role in the economy and the potential for future growth.
+An overview was provided of the benefits of investment cooperatives, such as the ability to pool resources, access capital and increase community wealth building.

 2022